 He basically said: “Forget it!
 I’m going to find my own way.
 I’m going to do this thing and get myself out of pain because I believe I can.”
 He bought a copy of the Gray’s Anatomy book and started reading through it.
 You’ve got to keep in mind that Pete’s a football player and had no formal anatomy training or physiology training.
 But he just knew—his body’s instinct told him there’s something to posture.

-Explore the Fruit-Powered Life Force Center’s Pain Relief and Postural Alignment Method
+For Pain Relief and Peak Performance, Explore the Fruit-Powered Life Force Center’s Posture Exercises Method

 “When I look at the Gray’s Anatomy book, I see the shoulders on top of the hips, on top of the knees and on top of the ankles from the front view and from the side view.
 The spine has a sort of “S” curve to it, and when I look in the mirror, I’ve got one shoulder that’s higher than the other, my hips are rotated, my feet point out in different directions, my head’s in the next county.”
 He started seeing all these things that were different in his posture that was different than the design posture.